Quasiprobability fluctuation theorem behind the spread of quantum information: Methods

 After some algebra, we can establish the relation

-where the ratio between the conditional forward quasiprobability trajectory $\mathcal Q[\zeta]/\mathcal P[\gamma]$ and the conditional retrodiction quasiprobability trajectory $\tilde{\mathcal Q}[\zeta]/\tilde{\mathcal P}[\gamma]$ is given by $e^{-\Delta\iota}$.
+The ratio between the conditional forward quasiprobabilistic trajectory $\mathcal Q[\zeta]/\mathcal P[\gamma]$ and the conditional retrodictive quasiprobabilistic trajectory $\tilde{\mathcal Q}[\zeta]/\tilde{\mathcal P}[\gamma]$ is given by $e^{-\Delta\iota}$.
 Their ratio is exponential scaled with the stochastic mutual information change $\Delta\iota$, which is in the form of the detailed fluctuation theorem.
 Here the probabilistic distribution has been generalized to the conditional quasiprobability distribution.
+Detailed proof of Eq. (\ref{eq:Q_P_realtion}) can be found in the Supplementary Methods 1.